armstrys/holesail_docker/README.md

 ## Service Example
 A good example to test is using Dozzle, which serves as a dashboard for your running docker containers.
 All the compose file was taken from [their website](https://dozzle.dev/guide/getting-started).

 Setting the files below will allow you to launch this service and holesail with `docker compose up --build -d`. `bash run_holesail_service.sh` will interactively create the `.env` and start the services.
+You will also need a `compose.override.yml` that defines your service.

-`.env`
+Contents of `.env`:
 ```bash
 DOCKER_NAME="dozzle"  # A unique name for your docker container
 DOCKER_PORT=9999  # The port that will be used by your server - can be the same as the service port or different if needed